Józef Haller: Kaniów

 Germany considered the presence of Polish military units in Ukraine an infringement of the Treaty of Brest-Litovsk.
-At midnight on the 10th and 11 May 1918 German troops assaulted Polish units near Kaniv (Polish: Kaniów).
+At midnight on 10–11 May 1918 German troops assaulted Polish units near Kaniv (Polish: Kaniów).
 There were no warnings preceding the attack.
 The battle continued for one day.
 After the ammunition storage expired, the Polish 2nd Corps surrendered.
 Many people were seriously injured.
 The Polish army lost less than 1000. the Germans close to 1500.
 Haller avoided imprisonment by faking his own death.
 Using the name "Mazowiecki" he fled to Moscow, where he became the head of Polish Army Commission.

 France

-In July 1918, after a long journey through Karelia and Murmansk, General Haller arrived in France.
+In July 1918, after a long journey through East Karelia and Kola Peninsula to Murmansk, General Haller arrived in France.
 On 4 October 1918 he was designated to be in charge of the forming Polish Army.
 Those units were organised by volunteers.
 They consisted of Polish men who firstly served in the French army, former POWs of Austrian-Hungarian and German armies (nearly 35,000) and Polish emigrants from the United States and Canada (about 23,000 people) and Brazil (300 people).
 Political surveillance over the army was initially a domain of Polish National Committee.
 But according to an agreement of 28 September 1918, the Blue Army was recognised by the Triple Entente member countries and the independent Polish army.

 In 1918 Polish troops commanded by Joseph Haller struggled with German soldiers on the western front line in the Vosges mountain region and Champagne.